InSyncWithFoo/pyright-for-pycharm/docs/configurations/lsp.md

 ## Language server settings

+These settings are not applied retroactively;
+you need to [restart the server][1] to see the effect.

 ### Hover support

 Uncheck this option to disable hover support.
-This option is not applied retroactively;
-you need to [restart the server][1] to see the effect.

 Default: `true`